What are Stock photos?

 Stock photos are images that are produced speculatively in advance by independent photographers in the hope that they will find a user.
 This means that stock photographers produce many pictures on a wide variety of topics without being commissioned and then offer them to the potential users via stock photography agencies for commercial use.
 Stock photos are therefore not exclusive created for a specific client but can instead be used by multiple companies or entities.
 Depending on the license type, there are also forms of exclusivity

 When purchasing an image you actually acquire a license to use a specific stock photo, the copyright remains with the photographer.
 The photographer does not give up his rights to the picture, but as a rule authorizes a stock photo agency to issue licensea for use on his behalf.
 Some photographers also issue licenses to users directly.
+Any third-party rights depicted in images must be licensed separately, as stock photography agencies only license the photographic rights for the use of the images.

 A brief history of stock photos